Eran1801/DWGraph--Algo-Implementation-Python/README.md

  #### 2️⃣ Interface GraphAlgoInterface : building the algorithm of the graph, this interface implemented by the GraphAlgo.py class

- #### 3️⃣ Class NodeData : represent the nodes in the graph, the nodes are hold in a dictionary in this key,value order - { node_key , node_data }
+ #### 3️⃣ Class NodeData : represent the nodes in the graph, the nodes are hold in a dictionary in this key,value order - {node_key , node_data}

 -------------------------------------